 We open with a bit of Full Metal Jacket style (1987) military nihilsm: during a vicious, explosive, cross-species battle, the humans’ helmets carry slogans with murderous simian references (Monkey Killer and Bedtime For Bonzo, the title of a mildly amusing Ronald Regan comedy from 1951).

 It’s patently obvious who the ‘savages’ are in this film.
 Despite human protestations they are more evolved, it is the chimps, gorillas and orang-u-tan who fight according to a chivalric code.
-Humans, led by Harrelson are so desperate to hold on to their phylogenetic one-upmanship, they can’t see the paradox to their slaughtering of chimpanzee females and children.
+Humans, led by Harrelson are so desperate to hold on to their genetic one-upmanship, they can’t see the paradox to their slaughtering of chimpanzee females and children.
 This is further underlined by the solemnity and gentleness of the ape’s water funeral, contrasted with the diseased humans, who are shot in the head and left out in the snow.

 Cesar is even prepared to try and understand the actions of man after launching an all-out personal vendetta following Harrelson’s slaughtering of his family.
 There are more complex emotions and empathy from the apes than their increasingly regressive human peers, helped in no small part by the playing of actors such as Serkis, who are skilled at being convincing when unrecognisably ‘CGI’d’.